Conn Smythe: Other accomplishments and honours

-After the Second World War, Smythe became involved in charities and would remain so for the rest of his life.

-Always mindful of the well-being of his fellow veterans, he helped establish and was a founding director of the Canadian Paraplegic Association in 1945 (the foreparent of Spinal Cord Injury Ontario and other spinal cord injury organizations).
-He gave generously of his time, expertise and treasure to aid in the organization's success, even housing its offices and storing its incoming batches of wheelchairs for his fellow veterans, at Maple Leaf Gardens.
+Being aware of the injuries suffered by veterans, Smythe helped establish and was a founding director of the Canadian Paraplegic Association in 1945 (the predecessor of Spinal Cord Injury Ontario and other spinal cord injury organizations).
+The Association had its offices and stored its incoming batches of wheelchairs at Maple Leaf Gardens.
+Charity hockey games to benefit the Association were held at the Gardens.

-He became heavily involved in the Ontario Society for Crippled Children.
-Smythe helped organize the financing and construction of their Variety Club Village complex in Toronto.
-In 1975, at the age of 80, Smythe organized the financing and building of the Ontario Community Centre for the Deaf, which opened in 1979.
+He became heavily involved in the Ontario Society for Crippled Children (now the Easter Seals).
+Smythe joined the organization in 1945 when it was $10,000 in debt.
+He paid off the debt and helped launch the first Easter Seals campaign, which raised $150,000.
+In later years, Smythe helped organize the financing and construction of their Variety Club Village complex in Toronto.

-In 1960, after paying off his debt to Percy Gardiner, Smythe set up the Conn Smythe Charitable Foundation, which distributes money to charities in the Toronto area.
+In 1960, after paying off his debt to Percy Gardiner, Smythe set up The Conn Smythe Foundation, a registered charity which provides grants to charities in need in the Toronto area.
+Smythe's direction to the Foundation was to not give money to charities that paid expenses to volunteers out of donations.
 The foundation was operated by Conn, his children and Hap Day.
 Day continued to help with the Foundation until his death in 1990.
-Before he died, Conn arranged for his grandson Thomas Smythe to continue the Foundation after his death.
+Before he died, Conn arranged for his son Hugh and grandson Thomas Smythe to continue the Foundation after his death.
+Upon his death, Smythe's estate contributed to the Foundation.

 Smythe supervised the construction of the Hockey Hall of Fame building in Toronto in 1961.
 He served as the Hall's chairman for several years, but resigned in June 1971 when Busher Jackson was posthumously elected into the Hall.
 Smythe said that it made him sick to think of Jackson alongside such Leafs as "Apps, Primeau, Conacher, Clancy and Kennedy.
 If the standards are going to be lowered I'll get out as chairman of the board."
 Jackson was notorious for his off-ice lifestyle of drinking and broken marriages.
 Frank Selke, head of the selection committee, defended the selection on the belief that a man should not be shut out "because of the amount of beer he drank."